Marksmanship Hunter PvP Rotation and Playstyle — The War Within (11.1.0)

 charge early to mitigate as much damage as possible.

-Fortitude of the Bear is available to you when you have a tenacity
+Fortitude of the Bear is available to you when if you are playing

 Ring of Frost,